-We have adopted a Code of Business Conduct and Ethics applicable to our directors, officers and employees, a copy of which will be available on our website following the closing of this offering.
+Prior to the consummation of this offering, we will adopt a Code of Business Conduct and Ethics applicable to our directors, officers and employees, a copy of which will be available on our website following the closing of this offering.
 In addition, a copy of the Code of Business Conduct and Ethics will be provided without charge upon request from us.
-We intend to disclose any amendments to or waivers of certain provisions of our Code of Business Conduct and Ethics and Ethics in a Current Report on Form 8-K. See "Where You Can Find Additional Information."
+We intend to disclose any amendments to or waivers of certain provisions of our Code of Business Conduct and Ethics in a Current Report on Form 8-K. See "Where You Can Find Additional Information."